HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      }
 ```

-Among them, the `messageType` field indicates the data packet type; the `eventName` field indicates the event name; `source` indicates the source data that generated the event; `time` indicates the system time when the event was generated; `signature` is the content of the event Signature, which can be used to verify the legitimacy of the data source; `payload` contains event-related data.
-In the above example, the event contains two messages, one message is used to indicate the current battery percentage, and the other message indicates whether it is in the charging state.
+Among them, `messageType` field indicates the data packet type. `eventName` field indicates the event name. `source` indicates the source data that generated the event. `time` indicates the system time when the event was generated. `signature` is the content of the event signature, which can be used to verify the legitimacy of the data source. `payload` contains event-related data.
+In the above example, the event contains two messages.
+One message is used to indicate the current battery percentage, and the other message indicates whether it is in the charging state.

-The event name must conform to the `event_name` lexical unit requirements defined in this specification, see [2.2.3) Common referred to lexical units] (#223-Common referred to lexical units) for details.
+The event name must conform to `event_name` lexical unit requirements defined in this specification.
+See [2.2.3) Common referred to lexical units] (#223-Common referred to lexical units) for details.
 Here are some examples of legal event names:

 - `click`
 - `change:attached`
 - `event:3cc8f9e2ff74f872f09518ffd3db6f29`
 - `corState:except/BadName`

 When the HVML agent observes the battery change event packets from `$databus`, it will perform corresponding operations according to the observation actions defined by the `observe` tag.
-In the above example, the operations and conditions defined by the `observe` tag are interpreted as follows:
+In the above example, the operations and conditions defined by `observe` tag are interpreted as follows:

-- When the packet type from `$databus` (specified by the `on` attribute value) is `event:$?` (specified by the `for` attribute value), where `$?` is the `choose` element The execution result represents the unique identification string of the subscribed event (equivalent to the event identifier), and executes the operation group defined by `observe`.
+- When the packet type from `$databus` (specified by the `on` attribute value) is `event:$?` (specified by the `for` attribute value).
+Here, `$?` is the execution result of `choose` element, which represents the unique identification string of the subscribed event (equivalent to the event identifier), and executes the operation group defined by `observe`.
-- The `with` attribute of the `observe` element specifies the group of operations (`$onBatteryChanged`) that perform the update operation, where the update operation is limited to the `#the-header` target element defined by the `in` preposition attribute.
+- `with` attribute of the `observe` element specifies the group of operations (`$onBatteryChanged`) that perform the update operation, where the update operation is limited to the `#the-header` target element defined by the `in` preposition attribute.

-Note that when `observe` observes a packet from a specific data source, the resulting data is the `payload` data in the event packet.
+Note that when `observe` observes a packet from a specific data source, the resulting data is `payload` data in the event packet.

 Similarly, when we want to display the current WiFi name or mobile network operator name on the status bar: